vladkinoman/just-my-notes/books/how-do-i-start-reading-comics.md

   > manga and comics, there are comic books that aren't available in other stores (Transmetropolitan)

-  > In the following stores, the choice is not so good.
+  > In the next stores, the choice is not so good.

 - [Comics.ua](https://comics.ua/), [comics in original](https://comics.ua/shop/komiksy/?rdrf[fil][6][0]=10)- Kiev